shrutipatankar/InformationRetrieval/Assignment2/README.txt

 D. SortedPageRank.txt : Each document id sorted by page rank

-NOTE: There are also log files generated under Logs folder for each independent run of the program
+NOTE: There are also log files generated under Logs folder for each independent run of the program USER OF THIS PROGRAM CAN CHANGE THE TELEPORTATION FACTOR TO SET IT TO ANY VALUE IN TestBuildGraph AND RE-RUN THE CODE AS GIVEN ABOVE
 --------------------------------------------------------------------------------------------------------------------------
 Task 3A: